 Lara started with Ventures’ Curiosity program (previously called IdeaHub), before going on to compete in the Validate program (previously called Startup Academy).

-“I went on to win first prize with my startup Hirely, which I pitched as an extension of my current business Only Once Hire Boutique,” she says.
+“I went on to win first prize with my startup Hirely, which I pitched as an extension of my current business at the time Only Once Hire Boutique,” she says.

 “Hirely was a ‘cloud-based wardrobe’ platform aimed towards young professional women based on a subscription business model,” says Lara.